daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 This script will perform these steps on every VM specified one by one:

 - Ask for confirmation with built-in ```Powershell SupportsShouldProcess```.
+- UPDATE : Checks for resources on destination (Port groups and Datastores).
 - Shut down the guest OS and wait for PowerOff state.
 - Move the VM to destination.
 - Restart the VM if specified (by default in the parameters).